Open Travel Guide

 Whale watching and turtle watching tours must be booked 1-2 days ahead during peak season.
 Fogo volcano guides should be arranged through Cha das Caldeiras guesthouses.

-What is the best time of year to visit attractions in Cabo Verde?
+When is the best season to visit attractions in Cabo Verde?

 November to June (dry season) for beach activities and hiking.
 February for Mindelo Carnival.
 March-April for whale watching.
 July-October for turtle watching.